izzy-robinson/msc-thesis/Optimisation Problems.md

 :::{prf:theorem} Weak Duality of LPs.
 :label: weak-duality-theorem

-The optimal value of a dual LP provides an upper bound for the optimal value of its associated primal, and the optimal value of a primal LP provides a lower bound for the optimal value of its associated dual (i.e. $\alpha \leq \beta$).
+The optimal value of a dual LP provides an upper bound for the optimal value of its associated primal, and the optimal value of a primal LP provides a lower bound for the optimal value of its associated dual (i.e. $\alpha \leq \beta$) [@Skrzypczyk2023].

 :::